mutualmobile/MMDrawerController/README.md

 You can use the `UIViewController+MMDrawerController` category in order to query the drawerController directly from child view controllers.

 ---
+##Subclassing
+If you plan to subclass `MMDrawerController`, import `MMDrawerController+Subclass.h` into your subclass to access protected methods for `MMDrawerController.` Note that several methods assume and require you to call super, so be sure to follow that convention.

+If there is specific functionality you need that is not supported by these methods, please open a Github issue explaining your needs and we can try and find a way to open up methods that can help you out.

+---
 ##Bells and Whistles
 A few extras to make your life easier...